altruios/namshubettulpa/public/namshubettuple/redeye.md

 }
 {
-~Kent watched the evening’s flight unfold.~
+~Kent watched the evening's flight unfold.~
-~He had seen what was on Felix’s phone...~
+~He had seen what was on Felix's phone...~
-~And he played along - following literally everyone else’s lead...~ 'Where they were all doing the same?'
+~And he played along - following literally everyone else's lead...~ 'Where they were all doing the same?'
 'Was this a case of a mass confidence trick?'
 'No - this was something else...'